- 2023-2024 CHS Pathways to Success Introduction

 Attendance need not always be within the school facilities, but a student will be considered to be in attendance if present at any place where school is in session by authority of the Board.

-The Board shall consider each student assigned to a program of other guided learning experiences, authorized under Policy 5370, to be in regular attendance for the program provided that s/he reports daily to such staff member s/he is assigned for guidance at the place in which s/he is conducting study, and regularly demonstrates progress toward the objectives of the course of study.
+The Board shall consider each student assigned to a program of other guided learning experiences, authorized under Policy 5370, to be in regular attendance for the program provided that they report daily to such staff member they are assigned for guidance at the place in which the student is conducting study, and regularly demonstrates progress toward the objectives of the course of study.